boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 ## Throughput Advice Instance Attributes {#sec-ins-structure}

 This section defines the set of attributes that are included in a throughput advice instance:

-Optional Parameter Flags (OPF):
-: These flags indicate the presence of some optional parameters.
-The following flags are defined:

-    E:
-    : When set to "1", this flag indicates the presence of excess information.
-    : When set to "0", this flag indicates that excess information is not present.

-    P:
-    : When set to "1", this flag indicates the presence of peak information.
-    : When set to "0", this flag indicates that peak information is not present.

-    U:
-    : Unassigned values.
-See {{sec-iana-opf}}.

 Flow flags (FF):
 : These flags are used to express some generic properties of the flow.
 The following flags are defined: